asangvnit/sysprog-workshop/GitAndGerritUsers.md

 # Getting ready to use the git & gerrit workflow

+## Working collaboratively in a controlled environment

+Just because you understand `git` and have a repository, doesn't mean that you can work effectively in a corporate development environment.
+You need many more tools.
+Some of these are:

+- Code Review
+- Issue (Bug) tracking
+- Project management
+- Release management

+There are many commercial and open source options for this.
+I have chosen to use [Gerrit Code Review](https://www.gerritcodereview.com/).
+It has integrated `git` rrepository management support and is widely used.
+Google created it and Open Sourced it.
+It also supports wide variety of plugins.
+We use it extensively in the company that I work for.
+Lets see how to put it to use.

-You should connect to Gerrit from your `code-server` [container](Setup.md#installing-code-server-docker-container).
-In order to generate a SSH keypair, run the following command:
+You should connect to Gerrit from inside your `code-server` [container](Setup.md#installing-code-server-docker-container) as all the programming tools are installed there.
+First step is to order to generate a SSH keypair, run the following command:

 ```sh
 $ docker exec -it code-server /bin/bash